Pension Age Winter Heating Payment

 How to apply

-You do not need to apply for Pension Age Winter Heating Payment.
+Most people don't need to apply for Pension Age Winter Heating Payment.
 You’ll get it automatically if you’re eligible.

 When is Pension Age Winter Heating Payment paid